Tsunwei514/TT-Weather-Dashboard-Servers-and-APIs/README.md

 # Weather Dashboard

 ## Description
 Weather Dashboard

 ## Installation
-Run `npm install`
+use command "npm i" to install the dependencies for the project

 ## Usage
-use command "npm i" to install the dependencies for the project
+use command "npm start"

 Live application at: [https://tt-weather-dashboard-servers-and-apis.onrender.com](https://tt-weather-dashboard-servers-and-apis.onrender.com)